deanthecoder/CrtTextBox/README.md

   - Screen jitter
   - Background noise
   - Scrolling electron bar
+  - Monitor 'surround' with screen reflection

 - **Cross-Platform Compatibility**: Built with [Avalonia](https://avaloniaui.net/), ensuring compatibility across Windows, MacOS, and Linux.

 - **Customizable**: The shader can be easily integrated into any Avalonia application and modified to suit different visual styles.

-## Future

-- Improve performance
-- Add monitor bezel
-- Add blur
-- Add screen fade

 ## Getting Started